ms007/io-extra/README.md

 If the parent directory does not exist, it's created.
 Empty promise is returned.

-file = (string) filepath of the file to write to.
+- file: (string) filepath of the file to write to.

-data = (string or buffer) the data you want to write to the file.
+- data: (string or buffer) the data you want to write to the file.

-encoding = (optional string) the encoding of the data.
+- encoding: (optional string) the encoding of the data.
 Possible encodings are 'ascii', 'utf8', and 'base64'.
 If no encoding provided, then 'utf8' is assumed.

 Example: